A possible explanation of dark matter and dark energy involving a vector torsion field: Introduction

 \section{Introduction}

 One of the outstanding problems in physics is to account for the apparent dark energy and dark matter in the universe since it accounts for roughly $95\%$ of total matter in the universe.
-Reviews of the dark energy and dark matter cosmological problem, and the models that have been introduced to account for it, include those of Peebles and Ratra \cite{Peebles:2003:CCD}, Sahni \cite{Sahni:2004:CAI}, Copeland, Sami, and Tsujikawa \cite{Copeland:2006:DDE}, Frieman, Turner, and Huterer \cite{Frieman:2008:DEA}, Amendola and Tsujikawa \cite{Amendola:2010:DET}, Li, Li, Wang and Wang \cite{Li:2016:DE}, and Arun, Gudennavar and Sivaram \cite{Arun:2017:DMD}.
+Reviews of the dark matter and dark energy cosmological problem, and the models that have been introduced to account for it, include those of Peebles and Ratra \cite{Peebles:2003:CCD}, Sahni \cite{Sahni:2004:CAI}, Copeland, Sami, and Tsujikawa \cite{Copeland:2006:DDE}, Frieman, Turner, and Huterer \cite{Frieman:2008:DEA}, Amendola and Tsujikawa \cite{Amendola:2010:DET}, Li, Li, Wang and Wang \cite{Li:2016:DE}, and Arun, Gudennavar and Sivaram \cite{Arun:2017:DMD}.
 We will not survey the literature here as these reviews do an excellent job of that.
 As is often the case, we use dimensions where the speed of light $c$ is $1$, we use the Einstein summation convention where sums over repeated indices are assumed, and a comma in front of a lower index such as $f_{,i}$ denotes differentiation of $f$ with respect to $x^i$.

 Maybe the most favored model is the $\GL$CDM model.
-Here $\GL$ is Einstein's cosmological constant, giving $p=-\Gm_0$ and CDM is cold dark matter introduced to give the observed ratio of pressure to total mass density which is about $-0.8$.
-However, recent gravitational-lensing measurements \cite{Wong:2020:HMH} give a Hubble constant that is consistent with long period Cepheid measurements in the large Magellanic cloud \cite{Reiss:2019:LMC} but both strongly indicate significant discrepancies with the $\GL$CDM model.
+Here $\GL$ is Einstein's cosmological constant, giving rise to dark energy with $p=-\Gm_0$ and CDM is cold dark matter introduced to give the observed ratio of pressure to total mass density which is about $-0.8$.
+Constraints on dark matter and dark energy properties are imposed by results of the DES collaboration \cite{Abbott:2019:CCM, Nadler:2021:MWS}.
+Gravitational-lensing measurements \cite{Wong:2020:HMH} give a Hubble constant that is consistent with long period Cepheid measurements in the large Magellanic cloud \cite{Reiss:2019:LMC} but both strongly indicate significant discrepancies with the $\GL$CDM model.
+Experimental tests of the strong equivalence principle \cite{Chae:2020:TSE} provide further evidence casting doubt on the model in favor of modified gravity theories.